davidstoegmueller/bettervanilla/README.md

 ### Permissions

+- `/permissions` or `/perms`: Access a permissions usage message.
 - `/permissions group addperm <group> <permission>`: Add a permission to a group.
 - `/permissions group removeperm <group> <permission>`: Remove a permission from a group.
 - `/permissions user addperm <username> <permission>`: Add a permission to a user.
 - `/permissions user removeperm <username> <permission>`: Remove a permission from a user.
 - `/permissions user setgroup <username> <group>`: Set the user's group.
+- `/permissions assignments`: List all assignments made to groups and users.
 - `/permissions list`: List all group and user permission assignments.
+- `/permissions reload`: Reload the permissions config and reapply all the defined permissions to all players.

 ## Installation